cceh/capitularia/doc_src/vm/intro.rst

 Next to that it hosts a recent OpenJDK, Saxon and a :ref:`customized version of CollateX <custom-collatex>`.

-The VM also hosts a :ref:`Postgres database <db>` server for the application server and a mysql database server for Wordpress.
+The VM also hosts a :ref:`Postgres database <database>` server for the application server and a mysql database server for Wordpress.

 We wrote a Wordpress :ref:`theme <theme>` and many :ref:`plugins <plugins>` to add the